HeiningaVE/HeiningaVE.github.io/CV.md

 ## Research stays abroad
-- Four week visit to the lab of prof. Mezulis at Seattle Pacific University, **United States of America (USA)**.
+- Four week visit to the lab of associate prof. Mezulis at Seattle Pacific University.
+:round_pushpin: **Seattle, United States of America (USA)**

 ## :school: Teaching and supervision
 - Teacher Research methods: theory and ethics (Guest lecture(s) on Open Science; PSBA2-08.2019-2020.2A; bachelor level)